lenguyenhaohiep/lenguyenhaohiep.github.io/_posts/2020-04-26-Index-nested-documents-Solr-8.markdown

 The rule here is that we have to provide all fields including parent and child fields in `fields` (or `fl`).
 In the example, `name_str` is both parent and child field, and `type_str` is exclusively a child field.
 Because fishes also have names, so the second `fl` has to be passed in `[child]` function to filter only `type_str` so the query will not return `name_str` of nested document.
 There is a limit here is that we could not return only child field if parent uses this field as well.
 It's to say that we could not return `name_str` of fishes but hide the one of `ocean` parent.

-There is a trick to do that by putting more metadata on fields and query with wildcards.
+There is a trick to do that by putting more metadata in field names and query with wildcards.
 So, let index the second ocean
 ```
 [